 Specific Aims Workshops

 In these workshops, small groups of applicants will meet to review the significance and innovation sections of their applications.
 There is a saying in study section, “Nothing is worth doing well if it isn’t worth doing.”
 In a competitive funding climate, it is important that your significance and innovation sections clearly communicate the urgency of your research.
-Similar in format to the Specific Aims Workshops, these will be led by Dr. Dewhirst and other senior faculty members.
+Similar in format to the Specific Aims Workshops, these will be led by Dr. Mark Dewhirst or Dr. Stephanie Freel and other senior faculty members.

 Effective Communication Writing Workshops